 Chief Administrative Law Judge James M. Conway

-Judge Conway was appointed Chief Judge of the Tax Tribunal by Governor Pat Quinn and began at the Tax Tribunal in November, 2013.
-His appointment is for five years.
+Judge Conway was appointed Chief Judge of the Tax Tribunal and began at the Tax Tribunal in November, 2013.

 Prior to his appointment, Judge Conway was the Associate Chief of the Criminal Division of the United States Attorney’s Office in Chicago where he assisted in the supervision of approximately 130 attorneys in the Criminal Division.
 He was a federal prosecutor for 29 years.
 Prior to his position as an Assistant United States Attorney, he was a Revenue Agent with the Internal Revenue Service’s Examination Division in Chicago for 7 years.
 He received a Bachelor’s Degree in Public Accounting from Loyola University, a law degree from John Marshall Law School, and an L.L.M. in Taxation from DePaul University.
 He is also a Certified Public Accountant.